ROWAN UNIVERSITY POLICY

 University staffs designated as “Data Stewards” have the primary administrative and management responsibilities for University Data within their functional area.
 Data Stewards have that role by virtue of their positions.
 For example, the Sr. Vice President for Human Resources has stewardship responsibility for HR data.

 Data Stewards interpret policy, define procedures pertaining to the use and release of the data for which they are responsible, and ensure the feasibility of acting on those procedures.
 Data Stewards are responsible for defining procedures and policy interpretations for their business; any such business-unit specific items must, at minimum, meet University policy standards.
-They are responsible for coordinating their work with other University offices associated with management and security of data, such as University Counsel, the Chief Information Security Officer, and the Division of Information Resources and Technology (IRT).
+They are responsible for coordinating their work with other University offices associated with management and security of data, such as University Counsel, the Director of Information Security, and the Division of Information Resources and Technology (IRT).
 Specific responsibilities include:

 - Access – Approving requests for access to data, specifying the appropriate access procedure, ensuring appropriate access rights and permissions according to classification of data.